mohuwem/mohuwem/README.md

 <h1>My name is Imoh and i am a web developer. </h1>

 - 🔭 I’m currently working on a web development projects. [click here to see my project](https://github.com/mohuwem)
-- 🌱 I am a MERN stack web developer. [click here to see my project](https://github.com/mohuwem)
+- 🌱 I am a full stack web developer. [click here to see my project](https://github.com/mohuwem)
 - 👯 I’m looking to collaborate with you on your web development projects
 - 💬 Ask me any question at [linkedin](www.linkedin.com/in/imoh-nelson-72859320a)
 - ⚡ Fun fact: web developement is amazing